 - 1. When you create the new domain and the new backend host: - In the Domain Name field on the Create a domain page, enter the hostname you want to use as the URL (e.g., cdn.example.com). - In the Hosts field on the Origins page, enter the appropriate address for your Wasabi Hot Cloud Storage bucket's region.
-For the us-east-1 region, type <BUCKET>.s3.wasabisys.com.
-For all other regions, type <BUCKET>.s3.

-<REGION>.wasabisys.com, replacing <REGION> as appropriate (e.g., <BUCKET>.s3.eu-central-1.wasabisys.com). - 2.
+For the us-east-1 region, enter susabisys.com.
+For all other regions, enter susabisys.com, replacing region). as appropriate (e.g., susabisys.com). - 2.
 When you edit the host details on the Edit this host page: - In the Name field, enter any descriptive name for your service if you haven't already done so. - In the Address field, ensure you've entered the appropriate address for your Host (e.g., <BUCKET>.s3.wasabisys.com).
 You entered this information during Host creation. - 3.
-When you edit the Transport Layer Security (TLS) area information for your host: - Leave the Enable TLS? default set to Yes to secure the connection between Fastly and your origin. - In the Certificate hostname field, enter the same address that appears in the Address field (e.g., SUCKET>.s3.wasabisys.com). - Under the SNI hostname field, select the checkbox to Match the SNI hostname to the Certificate hostname.
+When you edit the Transport Layer Security (TLS) area information for your host: - Leave the Enable TLS? default set to Yes to secure the connection between Fastly and your origin. - In the Certificate hostname field, enter the same address that appears in the Address field (e.g., SBUCKET>.s3.wasabisys.com). - Under the SNI hostname field, select the checkbox to Match the SNI hostname to the Certificate hostname.
 The address you entered during Host creation appears. - 4.
-In the Override host field in the Advanced options, enter an appropriate address for your Host (e.g., SBUCKET>.s3.wasabisys.com).
+In the Override host field in the Advanced options, enter an appropriate address for your Host (e.g., SUCKET>.s3.wasabisys.com).
 You entered this information during Host creation. - 5.
 From the Shielding menu below the TLS area, select an appropriate shielding location.
 For more information about this setting and which locations to select, see our enabling shielding information.